-- The material provides multiple types of practices (e.g., modeled, guided, collaborative independent) to demonstrate relative mastery.
-For example, in a lesson on 2A focused on explaining each type of model and evaluating their strengths and weaknesses, students engage in modeled, guided, and independent practice throughout the lesson. - The material provides teacher guidance and structures for effectively implementing multiple types of practices.
+- The materials provide some teacher guidance and structures for implementing multiple types of practices.
 For example, each lesson states a clear purpose and learning goals for the group and independent practice activities.
-In Lessons 2B and 2C focusing on data analysis, teachers are provided with learning objectives for the lesson overall.
-For each learning activity within the lesson, teachers are provided with both directions and task outcomes and key questions to ask to facilitate student learning. - The material provides multiple types of practices (e.g., modeled, guided, collaborative independent) to help guide progressively differentiated activities.
+In Lessons 2B and 2C, focusing on data analysis, teachers are provided with learning objectives for the lesson overall.
+For each learning activity within the lesson, teachers are provided with both directions and task outcomes and key questions to ask to facilitate student learning. - The material provides some types of practices.
 Each TEKS starts with a flash card vocabulary activity, followed by an expository text with questions for students to answer, a research history article that covers a science known for its contributions to the unit of study, and then differentiated activity options based on student needs.
-For example, in TEKS 8B, the expository text covers mendelian and non-mendelian inheritance with embedded practice problems, followed by an article about Gregor Mendel's contributions to the field of genetics, then options for activities to solidify concepts covered in TEKS 8A with scaffolding for struggling learners and enrichment extension activities for other students such as "...create models to add to their review card content." and "...research other forms of non-mendelian inheritance such as epistasis and epistatic gene interactions."
-A final example is TEKS Lesson 12A contains practice questions regarding body systems being linked and homeostasis lab tasks, such as in Slide 11, where students conduct a lab and make observations about skin cells in various water temperatures.
-They conclude with writing opportunities such as journaling about how diabetes disrupts feedback mechanisms. - The material provides teacher guidance and structures for effective student grouping during the multiple types of practices.
-For example, in Biology 5B, students can work in groups during the class practical activity.
-There are multiple types of practices like this in each lesson.
+Lessons contain many student tasks which may be modeled, used for independent practice, or guided through lecture/slide presentations. - For example, in TEKS 8B, the expository text covers mendelian and non-mendelian inheritance with embedded practice problems, followed by an article about Gregor Mendel's contributions to the field of genetics, then options for activities to solidify concepts covered in TEKS 8A with scaffolding for struggling learners and enrichment extension activities for other students such as "...create models to add to their review card content." and "...research other forms of non-mendelian inheritance such as epistasis and epistatic gene interactions."
+A final example is TEKS Lesson 12A, which contains practice questions regarding body systems being linked and homeostasis lab tasks, such as in Slide 11, where students conduct a lab and make observations about skin cells in various water temperatures.
+They conclude with writing opportunities such as journaling about how diabetes disrupts feedback mechanisms.
+While there is evidence of independent work, consistent modeling or guided practice is not evident throughout the program. - Materials provide minimal guidance and limited structures for effectively implementing collaborative work.
+For example, in Biology 5B, students can work in groups during the class practical activity which is stated under the "SMSC Opportunities" section within the introduction section.
+The teacher textbook then includes an expository text, with no grouping or implementation guidance.
+After the expository text, there are multiple student tasks listed under "Learning Activities," such as progress check from slides 16-19 with no guidance on grouping structures.
+After this activity, the guidance continues to student task 2, "Students complete the table on slide 19 using student exposition notes to help.
+This can be printed in advance or students can construct their own table..."
+Still with no guidance on grouping structures or implementation guidance.
+All guidance for the lesson is related to ELL/ESL, Special Education, and RTI, and not related to the implementation of the varied modes of practice.